KaliyaVrajesh/OdooHackathon_2025/README.md

 Updates
 *******************************************************************************************************************************************************
 12:49 PM :- First commit made ; Websites login page is working now going to develop other features!!!
+04:30 PM :- Just made Final commit , maybe i wasnt able to solve one error cause of exhaution but this was great project and we will work to build in near future!!